-Osteoarthritis is sometimes also referred to as wear-and-tear arthritis, degenerative joint disease, and degenerative arthritis.
+Also known as wear-and-tear arthritis, degenerative joint disease, and degenerative arthritis

 It’s a common misconception that simple wear-and-tear on the joints causes osteoarthritis.
 While it’s part of the picture, genetics, metabolic issues, environmental factors, and trauma all have roles to play in the development of this disease.
 Age, gender, and other medical conditions may contribute to osteoarthritis as well.

 There’s no single best treatment for osteoarthritis.
 You and your doctor should explore treatments and determine what’s best for you.
 You have many options, including:

 No, osteoarthritis is not an autoimmune disease.
 It’s a degenerative disease caused by normal wear-and-tear on joints as you age, combined with genetics and other factors.
 However, some other types of arthritis are autoimmune diseases, including rheumatoid arthritis and psoriatic arthritis.

 Arthritis is an umbrella term for more than 100 rheumatic diseases that all involve pain, stiffness, and inflammation of joints.
 Osteoarthritis and rheumatoid arthritis are the most common types.
 The word “arthritis” literally means “joint inflammation.”